Belper

-Belper (/ˈbɛlpər/) is a town and civil parish in the local government district of Amber Valley in Derbyshire, England, located about 7 mi north of Derby on the River Derwent.
+Belper (/ˈbɛlpər/) is a town and civil parish in the Amber Valley district of Derbyshire, England, located about 7 mi north of Derby on the River Derwent.
 Along with Belper, the parish includes the village of Milford and the hamlets of Bargate, Blackbrook, and Makeney.

-As of the 2011 Census, the parish had a population of 21,823.
+As of the 2021 census, the parish had a population of 21,440.
 Originally a centre for the nail-making industry since the Middle Ages, Belper expanded during the early Industrial Revolution to become one of the first mill towns with the establishment of several textile mills; as such, it forms part of the Derwent Valley Mills World Heritage Site.